-Inspired and led by the efforts of Chef Charleen Badman of FnB Restaurant, we are a grassroots group of chefs, restaurateurs, and community food advocates that believe in good food, equal and fair access to it, and that a systemic food systems change starts from the ground up.
+Inspired and led by the efforts of Chef Charleen Badman of FnB Restaurant, Blue Watermelon Project is a grassroots group of chefs, restaurateurs, farmers, and community food advocates that believe in good food, equal and fair access to it, and that a systemic food systems change starts from the ground up.
 Learn more about us.

 What We Do

 We work at the food service level of schools and school districts to rethink relationships with food.
 We do this by working with three key groups of influencers to integrate taste education and interactive programming into curriculum and everyday life.

 - Students: Working with students K-12 is at the core of what we do.
 We work with teachers and staff to integrate taste education and hands-on techniques into curriculum to engage all senses and encourage learning through doing.